 What is the Job Outlook?

-According to the Bureau of Labor Statistics, jobs for dispensing opticians are expected to grow at an average rate, since there will be a consistent need for corrective eyewear and contact lenses.
+According to the Bureau of Labor Statistics, jobs for dispensing opticians are expected to grow at an average rate since there will be a consistent need for corrective eyewear and contact lenses.
 Currently, 22 states across the country require dispensing opticians to be licensed before they can practice.
-Many optical businesses also require their employees to have formal training in vision care, such as a two-year degree from a community college that offers an accredited program in opticianry.
+Many optical businesses also require their employees to have formal training in vision care, such as a two-year degree from a community college that offers an accredited program optician training.
 We have examples of some of these programs for your consideration.

-According to a recent report at the Durham News, the opticianry program at Durham Technical Community College has been growing at a steady clip for nearly a decade.
+According to a recent report in the Durham News, Durham Technical Community College's optician program has been growing steadily for nearly a decade.
 When the program began in 1991, just five students had enrolled.
 Today, courses are capped at 30 students to ensure ample individual instruction.
 The Durham program attracts students from all over North Carolina because it is the only program in the state accredited by the Commission on Opticianry Accreditation and approved by the North Carolina Community College System.

-This video describes the opticianry program at Durham Technical Community College.
+This video describes the optician training program at Durham Technical Community College.

 Highline Community College

 In Washington, students can prepare for a career as a dispensing optician at Highline Community College.
-This institution offers apprenticeship training for those who are already working in the vision care industry and want to expand their career options.
+This institution offers apprenticeship training for those already working in the vision care industry and wanting to expand their career options.
 The apprentice program is a big commitment, requiring 6,000 hours and anywhere between three and six years to complete.
-However, the investment pays off for students who complete the training with marketable skills in use of the machines, patient care and lens preparation.
+However, the investment pays off for students who complete the training with marketable skills in the use of machines, patient care, and lens preparation.

 In Tampa, Florida, students interested in the field of vision care can find the program they are looking for at Hillsborough Community College.
-This campus offers a complete training program in opticianry that includes courses in anatomy and physiology of the eye and ophthalmic orientation.
-Students will learn the ins and outs of both eyeglasses and contact lenses, as well as how to work with patients to provide the highest quality of care possible.
+This campus offers a complete training program in optician training that includes anatomy and physiology of the eye and ophthalmic orientation courses.
+Students will learn the ins and outs of eyeglasses and contact lenses and how to work with patients to provide the highest quality of care possible.
 The program emphasizes the need to obtain hands-on training while in school and helps students find internship programs through optical businesses in the area.

-This video describes the opticianry program at Hillsborough Community College.
+This video describes the optician training program at Hillsborough Community College.

-The field of opticianry is an ever growing one, with many job opportunities for prospective employees that boast the proper training and qualifications.
-In just a few short years, individuals can get all the training they need to begin working in the opticianry industry, creating corrective eyewear for clients with a wide range of needs and preferences.
+The optician field is ever-growing, with many job opportunities for prospective employees that boast the proper training and qualifications.
+In just a few short years, individuals can get all the training they need to begin working in the eyecare industry, creating corrective eyewear for clients with a wide range of needs and preferences.
 By enrolling in an accredited program like one of those listed above, students of all ages and experience levels can get on the fast track to a rewarding career in vision care.

 Questions?
 Contact us on Facebook. @communitycollegereview